Chaotic Inquiry – A dynamic system to engage adult learners

 Synchronisation of inquiry PBL and Chaos

-Acknowledging feedback and anecdotal evidence obtained from a trial group, composed of only three teachers, and teachers who attended professional development (N=47) introducing PBL strategies, restricted qualitative data collection of approximately 8% of TAFE Queensland LLN teaching staff.
+Acknowledging feedback and anecdotal evidence obtained from a trial group, composed of only three teachers, and teachers who attended professional development (N=47) introducing PBL strategies, restricted qualitative data collection of approximately 8% of the RTO’s LLN teaching staff.
 However, outcomes from this report strongly signal the predominant, authoritarian teaching practices which may limit learners’ capability to effectively participate in future training, education or work due to prescribed knowledge and skills sets which do not support transference of skills or knowledge to new contexts.

-SEE objectives scaffold the Commonwealth Government’s Core Skills for Work framework, through development of non-technical skills within a contextualised model.
+The programs objectives scaffold the Commonwealth Government’s Core Skills for Work (CSfW) framework, through development of non-technical skills within a contextualised model.
 The intention of this framework considers underpinning LLN skills to be greater than concrete skills and factual information, as it recognises individuals’ progress from novice to expert performers (CSfW, 2013, p.7).
 This progression relies upon an individual’s ability to access, assess and apply information (CSfW, 2013, p.8) and this requires higher order literacy, cognitive, affective and behavioural skills e.g. collaborative and independent problem solving and critical thinking.
 Beder and Medina’s conclusions (2001, p.iii) suggest the intense socialisation of teachers into teacher-centred instructional practices, regardless of their desire to change, impedes their ability to initiate learner-centred methodologies to develop higher order literacy skills.
 Inquiry PBL may not be a panacea for this situation, however, it does offer an alternative which directly addresses learners’ immediate and future needs with regards to learning occurring within a variety of landscapes.

 Feedback from teachers indicates the actions of the author’s work team to provide professional development (PD) for a student-centred instructional methodology is a polarity to their perceived needs.
 A recurring theme from discussions with PD participants indicates contextualised resources is at the top of their support list, and not student attendance, behavioural management, assessment, classroom management as indicated in annual LLN teacher surveys.
 The author also considered this feedback in light of her bias towards PBL and inquiry methodologies, and regarded these statements as a regulating form of feedback.
 Interpretation of this passive resistance to change has resulted in an extension of the scope of the project to include the development of exemplar project learning materials, currently underway, within the context of guided PBL inquiry.
 The author has also proposed a team of teachers, currently calling for participants from across the state, to undertake ongoing inquiry PBL professional development, in order to receive and provide collegiate mentoring.

 Chaos principles exist throughout nature and the acceptance they exist within teaching practices is demonstrated by the synthesis within this report.
 Combining these principles as an analytical tool to study teacher and learner engagement, reveals the potency of PBL as an inquiry mechanism.
 The author’s analysis also supports findings from the literature reviewed, and demonstrates the fractal nature of teaching instructions and learner outcomes as based on these practices within the LLN sector.
 However, the butterfly effect is discernible, with Teacher A confirming her intention to adopt and incrementally implement inquiry PBL elements in her teaching practices.
-Teacher B has extended the parameters of her already existing project structures to include aspects of PBL elements e.g. driving questions to focus projects, however, Teacher C has left the TAFE sector and returned to a school environment.
+Teacher B has extended the parameters of her already existing project structures to include aspects of PBL elements e.g. driving questions to focus projects, however, Teacher C has left the RTO and returned to a school environment.

-The cathartic nature of this review has strengthened the author’s argument for learner-centred practices to be the change factor introduced into LLN practices within TAFE Queensland.
+The cathartic nature of this review has strengthened the author’s argument for learner-centred practices to be the change factor introduced into LLN practices within the RTO.
 The ripple effect of the flapping butterfly wings, in conjunction with the other principles of a dynamic learning system, is already evident within this area.
 The challenge is to develop and maintain support for the effects to build into cyclonic proportions.

 Beder, H., Medina, P. (2001).
 Classroom Dynamics in Adult Literacy Education.
 NCSALL Report #18, Cambridge, Massachusetts.